High School Hoops Players Who Had 100-Point Games

 Final score: LaGrange School 139, Arch Street School 8

-Bottom line: We wanted to give a special shout-out to one junior high school player for the sheer audacity of scoring all 139 of his team's points in a game.
-That is what Bob Harrison did as an eighth-grader in a 139-8 win over Arch Street School in 1941.
+We wanted to give a special shout out to one junior high school player because of the sheer audacity of scoring all 139 of his team's points, which is what Bob Harrison did as an eighth grader in a 139-8 win over Arch Street School in 1941.

-Harrison continued to be a really good baller.
+Harrison turned out to really be a baller.
 He went on to star at Woodward High School, then the University of Michigan, then played nine seasons in the NBA, where he won three NBA championships with the Minneapolis Lakers and was an NBA All-Star in 1956.

 Almost Made It: Wilt Chamberlain — 90 Points